 For example: Since I use the same product name for “summer dress floral”, it will appear to be exactly the same product name, but if I combine 2 variants “Product name” and “Variant name” (which I set to be color) it will distingue my product and appear to be more attractive.

-When the synchronization finish, all products will be updated in your Facebook Catalog Manager and later in your Facebook Page Shop.
+When the synchronization finishes, all products will be updated in your Facebook Catalog Manager and later in your Facebook Page Shop.
 However, it is worth checking since if you have multiple pages, you would want to make sure it connected to the right one.